 What age should children undergo peanut oral immunotherapy (OIT)?

-The new IMPACT study suggests OIT could safely desensitize peanut-allergic children ages 1-3.
+Palforzia is FDA-approved for children ages 4 to 17 years.
+What about children ages 1 to 3 years?
+The new IMPACT study suggests OIT can desensitize peanut-allergic children ages 1 to 3.
 It could also help some peanut-allergic children become non-allergic to peanuts.
-The National Institute of Allergy and Infectious Diseases (NIAID) funded the study.

-The research suggests that if peanut OIT is started at ages 1-3, there’s a chance of remission in some children.
-Doctors caution that more longer-term research needs to be done.
-Peanut OIT should not be considered a cure.
+The research suggests that starting peanut OIT at ages 1 to 3 offers a chance of remission.
+Doctors caution that more longer-term research is needed.

-Important: do not try peanut OIT with a peanut-allergic child at home.
+Important: do not try peanut OIT with a child at home.
 There is a risk of a severe allergic reaction.
-Peanut OIT should only be done under the supervision of a doctor who specializes in the treatment.
+Peanut OIT should only be done under the care of a doctor who specializes in the treatment.

-How do I find current and accurate information about peanut allergy immunotherapy treatment options?
+How do I find accurate information about peanut allergy immunotherapy?

 How do I evaluate the pros and cons of peanut allergy immunotherapy?

-“What are your goals with immunotherapy?
-Why do you want to pursue this?
-When you focus in on that why, all the processes, protocols and procedures become clear to you and your decisions start to fall into place,” Dr. Jones says.
+Ask yourself, ‘What are my goals with immunotherapy?
+Why do I want to pursue this?’
+When you focus on the why, all the processes and procedures can become clear to you.
+And your decisions may start to fall into place.

-If you’re uncertain even after consulting with an allergist, ask to connect with a patient or family who recently underwent peanut allergy immunotherapy.
+Unsure about peanut OIT even after consulting with an allergist?
+Talk with a patient who recently underwent peanut allergy OIT.
 Another perspective may help with your decision-making.

 Douglas Jones, MD, FACAAI, is a board-certified allergist and immunologist with the Tanner Clinic in Layton, Utah.
 He founded Rocky Mountain Allergy, a treatment center known for its food allergy program involving oral immunotherapy.